solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 - the 5 _GetRecords_ call limit means you can have at most 5 consumers before they start to get **throttled**, and
 - the 2 MB throughput limit means you might start **getting behind your stream** if u have more than 2 consumers.

-The 5 request limit also means that the records can be read from the stream roughly once every **200 milliseconds** (1 000 ms / 5 calls).
+The 5 _GetRecords_ request limit also means that the records can be read from the stream roughly once every **200 milliseconds** (1 000 ms / 5 calls).
 This is why the average propagation latency for a shared throughput consumer is estimated at roughly 200 ms. This is also the reason, why adding more consumers means **increasing the propagation latency** to up to 1 second.

-This all explains why, if you need to have more than 2 to 3 separate consumers reading from your stream, or you need to have really low, near real-time read latencies, enhanced fan-out is the way to go.
+This all explains why enhanced fan-out is the way to go either if you need to have more than 2 to 3 separate consumers reading from your stream, or you need to have really low, near real-time read latencies.

 ### Enhanced fan-out